Hamza-Rafi/ValorantStoreApp/README.md

 # Valorant Store App
 A desktop app that displays your valorant store.
+# WILL BE DOING A MAJOR REWORK SOON!!!

 ## How to install
 - Make sure MongoDB Community Server is installed on your machine.
 Install from [here](https://www.mongodb.com/try/download/community).